 Communities within the National Park are well supported by Community Development Organisations - which include Voluntary Action Badenoch and Strathspey who cover the Highland and Perth and Kinross parts of the National Park along with the Marr Area Partnership covering Aberdeenshire.

 These organisations provide significant support to the communities of the National Park, particularly in the preparation of community action plans as well as undertaking projects on the ground.
 In addition, there is significant work being undertaken in Tomintoul (reflecting the Moray part of the National Park) by the Tomintoul and Glenlivet Development Trust and the Tomintoul and Glenlivet Landscape Partnership.

 A key part of community capacity and empowerment is having a plan which sets out a community's priorities and how it intends to get there.
 These plans are called Community Action Plans and CNPA has invested in their development (based on community council / association areas) across the National Park since 2008.
-Although it is very difficult to compare different communities against each other, it is reasonable to suggest that if a community has a more up-to-date action plan, or has recently reviewed its action plan, then it is likely to be a more active and empowered community, with good capacity.
-As of August 2017 all bar four community council / association areas in the National Park have a Community Action Plan (Appendix 1), although some are more current than others.
+All community Council / association areas in the National Park have action plans and are currently on a cyclical plan of review led by VABS and MAP.
+Approximately 50% of community action plans in the Park have been reviewed within the last three years.

 Community Action Plans are valuable tools for identifying the priorities of a community and can be used to inform settlement statements within the Local Development Plan.

 Community Action Plans typically include a wide range of issues and objectives, many of which may not be directly related to planning.
 However, it is important that the Local Development Plan seeks to reflect any key issues that could be relevant to the settlement's objectives or involve specific development proposals or protection for specific uses, for example greenspaces or uses that benefit the community.
 This supports strong links between Community Action Plans and the Local Development Plan.
 Emerging Community Action Plans should be kept under review during the production of the Local Development Plan to ensure emerging priorities are reflected in the development plan as far as possible.